learning

 The job is inflammation control, joint protection, sleep, and preventing rebound.

 Current-care options include medicine categories such as NSAIDs, colchicine, corticosteroids, cold therapy, joint protection, and selected specialist IL-1 use.
+Anakinra is the practical IL-1 name to know for recurrent or hard-to-fit flares when usual categories fit poorly.
 The right category depends on the plan already written for you and on kidney, stomach, bleeding, blood pressure, diabetes, infection, interaction, and other fit issues.

 Track: pain, swelling, heat, touch sensitivity, sleep, mobility, rescue timing, and rebound after walking or training.